Have a fussy eater on your hands?

 If so, you’re not alone.

-Picky eating can be surprisingly common.
-(Especially with smaller dogs.)
+Picky eating can be surprisingly common, especially with smaller dog breeds.

-But even though smaller breeds are often prone to fussy eating (they have smaller appetites), it can happen with any dog… regardless of breed or size.
+But even though smaller breeds are somewhat prone to fussy eating (and they often have smaller appetites)… it can happen with any dog, regardless of breed or size.

-In fact, it can feel like a struggle to get them to eat anything at all.
+In fact, it can sometimes feel like a struggle to get them to eat anything at all.

 Is My Dog A Picky Eater?

-The first thing to determine is if your dog is a picker eater or if there’s another underlying cause.
+The first thing to determine is whether your dog is simply a picker eater or if there’s another underlying cause.

-Smaller dogs have small appetites, so it isn’t unusual for them to leave food behind or seem uninspired by their dinner… especially if they haven’t been very active.
+Smaller dogs have small appetites, so it isn’t unusual for them to leave food behind or seem uninspired by their dinner… especially if they haven’t been very active recently.

-Of course, if your dog has always been picky with their meals… then you’ll have less reason for concern because you know their history.
+Of course, if your dog has always been picky with their meals, then you’ll have less reason for concern because you know their history, too.

 However: If your dog’s losing weight and still not eating, then there could be an issue.